richardvenneman/cache_with_settings/README.md

 # CacheWithSettings
-CacheWithSettings allows you to add any keys to partial caching cache keys.
+CacheWithSettings allows you to add any key to partial caching cache keys.
 This is useful if your website is multilingual or allows the user to choose a display currency.

 [![Build Status](https://travis-ci.org/richardvenneman/cache_with_settings.svg?branch=master)](https://travis-ci.org/richardvenneman/cache_with_settings)
 [![Gem Version](https://badge.fury.io/rb/cache_with_settings.svg)](https://badge.fury.io/rb/cache_with_settings)